 WindowSMART 2015 isn't just a system utility.
 It's a cost-cutting tool.
 Unexpected disk failures are expensive, so WindowSMART can help you rein in those unwanted, unplanned expenses.

 WindowSMART 2015 is supported on all versions of Windows, starting with Windows XP Service Pack 3 and later.
-This includes Windows Vista, Windows 7 and Windows 8.1.
-For servers, this includes Windows Server 2003 (SP-2 or later), Windows Server 2008, Windows Server 2008 R2 and Windows Server 2012 (including R2).
+This includes Windows 10, Windows 8/8.1, Windows 7 and Windows XP.
+For servers, this includes Windows Server 2012 R2, Windows Server 2012, Windows Server 2008 R2, Windows Server 2008 and Windows Server 2003 (SP-2 or later).

 WindowSMART will work with most laptops and desktops.
 If you bought your computer at a store such as Best Buy, Fry's, Walmart, etc., chances are WindowSMART will run just fine.
 However, if you have a server, high-end gaming desktop or a computer you built yourself, WindowSMART might not work with it, particularly if you are using hardware RAID.
 WindowSMART does not work with most hardware RAID controllers, particularly if the disks are configured in a RAID array.
 If you're not sure if WindowSMART will recognize your disks, install the trial version.
 If you see question marks next to the disks, then WindowSMART may not support them.
 Always ensure you have the latest drivers installed.
 Sometimes a simple drive update resolves the problem.